aclark4life/blog-2017/2011/10/03/vagrant-puppet-and-mozilla-oh-my/index.rst

 [3] And I hope this is only the beginning.

-[4] I hope to get a Mozilla gig but even if I don't, being able to do this type of work is very rewarding (which is why you will often hear people in open source say that to get paid for the type of work they do is a dream come true :-)).
+[4] I hope to get a Mozilla gig but even if I don't, being able to do this type of work is very rewarding (which is why you will often hear people in open source say that to get paid for the type of work they do is a dream come true).

 .. _Puppet: http://puppetlabs.com/
 .. _Vagrant: http://vagrantup.com/